Are there actually ways to make money in your neighborhood?

 And people pay decently for the service.

-3. Do Yard Work (mowing lawns, shoveling snow)
+3. Do yard work (mowing lawns, shoveling snow)

 Offering such services to busy people can be beneficial to both parties.
 Folks who lead busy lives are normally too tired to do their own yard work.